yuvipaloozie/yuvipaloozie/README.md

 * **B.S.
 Chemical Engineering** (2024) | Georgia Institute of Technology

 ### 🔭 Current Projects & Research
-* **Osteoclast Segmentation:** Developing a U-Net architecture with semi-supervised learning to segment and count osteoclasts from microscope imagery to assist in medical research.
+* **Osteoclast Segmentation:** _(In co-operation with Sarah Szabo and PCOM GA)_ Developing a U-Net architecture with semi-supervised learning to segment and count osteoclasts from microscope imagery to assist in medical research.

 ### ✍️ Writing
 * **Mechanistic Interpretability:** Working on a blog series comparing CNN architectures to the human visual system.